mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 For track 2, I recorded two laps of forward driving on the center line.

 To augment the data set, I flipped images and angles and added these new data points.
-This was necessary because the especially track 1 has a strong bias on left turns, but the model should generalize over left and right turns.
+This was necessary because especially track 1 has a strong bias on left turns, but the model should generalize over left and right turns.
 Images and measurements are flipped on-the-fly, the code is shown under "Model Architecture and Training Strategy, section 1".

 Another shortcoming of the dataset is that steering information (especially sharp turns) are relatively sparse.
 I therefore added an oversampling function, which will add csv lines to the dataset multiple times, depending on the absolute value of the steering measurement.
 I experimented with ln(abs(measurement)) and the measurement as is as multipliers:
 ```python